 How to Apply

-Please contact Elena Taylor (email@example.com) in Admissions for more information to apply.
 Applications will remain open until the incoming class is composed.
-As you apply for Watauga, we encourage all students to come visit and experience our program.
-Please contact us through our email firstname.lastname@example.org to set up a tour.
+As you apply for Watauga, we encourage all students to visit for a day and experience our program.
+For questions about our program or to schedule a tour, please visit our contact us page.

 While you are applying, we suggest you consider seeking some of the prestigious named scholarships available at Appalachian.
 To learn more about our scholarships (including important dates and requirements) go here: